codio-templates/processing-demo/.guides/content/Polymorphism-Lab-Challenge-7349.md

 ### Problem

-In the IDE to the left, the class `Chef` is already defined, but it does not have a constructor.
+In the IDE to the left, the class `Chef` is already defined, as is the `display` method.
+However, it does not have a constructor.
 Create three constructors that take one, two, and three parameters respectively.

 ### Expected Output